nestorrente/erdiagram/docs/Class_model.md

 This means that defining auto-incremental class fields is currently an unsupported feature.
 This may change in the future, so you can create an issue in order to discuss this if you need it :slightly_smiling_face:

-Properties defined using the auto-incremental modifier will be modelled as `AUTO_INCREMENTAL` columns.

-_Note: as there are some database engines that doesn't support the `AUTO_INCREMENTAL` modifier, ERDiagram will try to emulate the same behavior using a combination of a `SEQUENCE` and a `DEFAULT` value in the database engines that support those features._

 ### Entity identifier property

 The identifier property of the entity will be treated just like any other field.